ITT-21SS-UR/assignment-5-text-entry-lm/text_input.md

-This documentation has been written by Michael Meckl.
+This documentation has been written by Michael Meckl, the demo video has been recorded by Johannes Lorper.

 ## Goal

 The goal of this study was to compare two keyboard text input techniques regarding the speed with which a user can enter a given text (a standard “text copy task”).
 Therefore, a standard, unenhanced keyboard input was compared with our own input technique which enhanced the keyboard input with autocompletions shown as a dropdown list.
+Our alternative hypotheses was “Participants that use our enhanced keyboard input with autocompletion can enter text faster than with unenhanced keyboard input” while our null hypothesis stated that there was no difference between both conditions or using autocompletion would even lead to slower text input.
 The application was created with Qt Designer [1] and implemented in Python with the PyQt-Framework [2].

 ## Experiment Design